PAY RANGE: EP16

 · the sources of information and current developments in the field of the designated specialty area

-· the fundamental theory of structural, mechanical and electrical design in the Building Design specialty
+· the fundamental theory of structural, mechanical and electrical design in the Building/Site Design specialty

 · the principles and practices of horticulture and plant ecology, for the Landscape Design specialty

 · computer-aided design and drafting software as related to the work

 · the preparation or presentation of designs, graphics and drawings

 · learn the fundamentals of the preparation of designs, graphics and drawings and specifications

 · learn the basic principles and processes required for the administration and inspection of construction and renovation work

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 5/18.)

 Completion of a bachelor's degree program at an accredited college or university with major course work in architecture or architectural engineering.

 One year of experience performing professional architectural work in the preparation of plans, designs and specifications for architectural projects.